Green-Avocado/CTF/ritsecctf2021/intel/databreach/README.md

 ## Solution

-From Geno's Linkedin page in the previous challenge, we can see that his email address is `incogeno@gmail.com`.
+From Geno's Linkedin page in the "Finding Geno", we can see that his email address is `incogeno@gmail.com`.

 Searching for this email in google gives us the following leak: